irmen/pyc64/il65/readme.txt

 all builtin functions (max, avg, min, sum etc).
 They can also reference idendifiers defined elsewhere in your code, if this makes sense.

+The syntax "[address]" means: the contents of the memory at address.
+By default, if not otherwise known, a single byte is assumed.
+You can add the ".byte" or ".word" or ".float" suffix to make it clear what data type the address points to.

+Everything after a semicolon ';' is a comment and is ignored.
+# @todo Everything after a double semicolon ';;' is a comment and is ignored, but is copied into the resulting assembly source code.

 FLOW CONTROL